Telesink Go SDK

 Other official Telesink SDKs

 The complete source is at github.com/telesink/telesink-go.
-It’s MIT licensed, obviously.
+It is MIT licensed.

-Now go connect your Go app and watch events appear instantly in your Telesink feed.
+Now go connect your Go app and watch events appear in your Telesink feed.

 Follow along on X at @kyrylo.